 The following areas in Placer County have additional requirements with regards to burning.

-- City of Auburn (Burn permits are required from November 1st to May 31st.
-Burning on a burn day can only be from 8 am until dark.)
+- City of Auburn (Burn permits are required from October 1st to May 31st.
+Burn day hours are from 8 a.m. until dark)

-- Granite Bay (Burn permits are required year round.
-Burning on a burn day can only be from 8 am until 5 pm, and during the month of May from 8 am until 7 pm.
+- Granite Bay (Burn permits are required year-round.
+Burn day hours are from 8 a.m. until 5 p.m., and during the month of May from 8 a.m. until 7 p.m.
 Easter is a no burn day.)